Battling addiction and ready for treatment?

 As with substance addiction, many who suffer from gambling addiction choose to go to therapy for help.
 Behavioral therapy, such as Cognitive Behavioral Therapy (CBT) and Dialectical Behavioral Therapy (DBT), is the most successful therapy for treating gambling addiction.

-Behavioral therapy helps the person suffering from the gambling problem better understand how they ended up in the position they are in so they can try and prevent it from happening again.
+Behavioral therapy helps the person suffering from the gambling problem better understand how they ended up in their position so they can try and prevent it from happening again.

 Medication for Gambling Addiction